Javi Marroquin Single Again, Possible Reconciliation With Kailyn Lowry On The Horizon

 A photo posted by Javi Marroquin (@javim9) on

 The fact that Javi Marroquin is a single man again has some fans excited.
 He is one of the more desirable men in the franchise.
-Javi works hard for his family and while he has his flaws, there isn’t too much to complain about when it comes to him.
+Javi works hard for his family, and while he has his flaws, there isn’t too much to complain about when it comes to him.
 His peers have been in trouble for way more than he has and he makes Teen Mom 2 filming look like a walk in the park.
 The news of his relationship ending with Cassie Bucka is sad but it gives way to a glimmer of hope that he could possibly reconcile with Kailyn Lowry, the mother of his son.
-Javi Marroquin fought hard for his marriage and when it was over, it took a lot for him to pick up the pieces and begin dating again.
+Javi Marroquin fought hard for his marriage, and when it was over, it took a lot for him to pick up the pieces and begin dating again.

 [Featured Image by Jonathan Leibson/Getty Images]